demirnazim/net-core-signalr-console-chat/README.md

-# net-core-signalr-console-chat
+# Net Core SignalR Console Chat
-This is a simple example for SignalR on .Net Core
+This is a simple example for SignalR on .Net Core.